mahopie/eNoseDrift/README.md

 - EMC<sup>2</sup> from Maho et al.

-*P. Maho, C. Herrier, T. Livache, et al. “A calibrant-free drift compensation method for chemical sensor arrays: Expectation-Maximization Component Correction”.
+*P. Maho, C. Herrier, T. Livache, et al. “A calibrant-free drift compensation method for chemical sensor arrays: Expectation-Maximisation Component Correction”.
 To appear*

 For details about the methods, please read the cited papers or my PhD dissertation: [Available only after July 1 2021].